-In recent weeks the US macroeconomics numbers have been mixed.
-At the beginning of May we had the April Non-farm payrolls +223K (expected +228k) but with 39k downward revisions from the previous two months.
-Unemployment was at 5.4% (previous 5.5%).
-April retails sales and core retail sales disappointed, both flat on the month (expected +0.2% and +0.5%).
-The Q1 real GDP was severely revised down to -0.7%, however, this was slightly better than the initial consensus of -0.9%.
-As specified in the Federal Open Market Committee (FOMC) minutes, members view the weakness in Q1 growth as caused by temporary factors.
-April pending home sales rose +3.4% (expected 0.9%), this is positive for home sales going forward; over the past year home sales rose 13.4%.
-The Core CPI rose firmly +0.3% (mom, expected +0.2%), the Core CPI YoY figure stands at +1.8% (expected+1.7%).
-In May the ISM Manufacturing index rose+52.8 (expected 52.0, April 51.5) indicating that the weakness in manufacturing is past its peak.
-Solid figures for construction spending report in April 2.2% (expected 0.8%).
+In recent weeks the US macroeconomic numbers have been mixed.
+At the beginning of May we had the April Non-farm payrolls data showing a gain of 223k jobs, (expected +228k) but with 39k downward revisions from the previous two months.
+Unemployment moved marginally lower to 5.4% from 5.5% whilst retails sales and core retail sales for April disappointed, both flat on the month (expected +0.2% and +0.5%).
+GDP growth for Q1 was significantly revised down to -0.7% q/q ann., however, this was slightly better than the initial consensus of -0.9%.
+As specified in the Federal Open Market Committee (FOMC) minutes, members believe the weakness in Q1 growth was caused by temporary factors.
+Housing data was strong with April pending home sales rising 3.4% m/m (expected 0.9%) and has now risen 13.4% over the past year, this is positive for home sales going forward.
+Inflation increased as the core CPI rose a firmer than expected 0.3% over the month, and to 1.8% y/y.
+In May the ISM Manufacturing index rose +52.8 (expected 52.0, April 51.5) indicating that the weakness in manufacturing is past its peak.
+Solid figures were also seen in construction spending which grew 2.2% m/m in April (expected 0.8%).

 Oil has recovered from the lows, however, oil savings have not translated into higher consumer spending.
 USD strength is affecting economic growth and will contribute to inflationary pressures.
 The USD has reached a twelve year high versus the JPY.
-The US dollar valuation could be an important factor for the US Federal reserve when it considers the timing of the first interest rate hike.
-The FED has to take into consideration also the actions of other central banks.
+The US dollar valuation could be an important factor for the US Federal Reserve when it considers the timing of the first interest rate hike.
+The FED will also have to take into consideration the actions of other central banks.

 The market is assigning a slightly higher probability that in the September FOMC meeting the interest rate normalization process could start.
-As mentioned in the FOMC minutes most members prefer indicating that the timing of the first hike should be determined on a meeting by meeting basis rather than the Committee providing an explicit indication of the likely timing in a FOMC statement.
+As mentioned in the FOMC minutes, most members prefer indicating that the timing of the first hike should be determined on a meeting by meeting basis rather than the Committee providing an explicit indication of the likely timing in a FOMC statement.

-In the short term the main concern is Greece that up until today has not reached an agreement with Europe.
-Greece a has heavy redemption schedule in the coming months starting with the IMF payment during the first week on June.
+In the short term the main concern is Greece; that up until today, have still not reached an agreement with their European creditors.
+Greece has a heavy redemption schedule in the coming months, starting with the IMF payment during the first week on June.
 This will keep investors concerned as politics are difficult to predict.
-Mr. Coeur ECB executive board member said that the ECB would frontload the QE now to avoid the lower market liquidity in July and August.
-This had a clear impact on the EURUSD but positive expectations related to a Greece deal approaching largely offset the EUR weakening.
+Mr. Coeur, an ECB executive board member said that the ECB would frontload the QE now to avoid the lower market liquidity in July and August.
+This had a clear impact on the EURUSD but positive expectations relating to a resolution in Greece largely offset the EUR weakening.
 European policy makers also need to take into account the recent Spanish municipal and autonomous region elections results because they cannot afford to set a precedent.

-Chinese authorities and Peoples Bank of China (PBoC) are working hard with consecutive interest rates cuts and supplementary lending to make sure this year GDP is on target.
+Chinese authorities and the Peoples Bank of China (PBoC) are working hard with consecutive interest rates cuts and supplementary lending to make sure this year's GDP growth target remains on track.
 It is a difficult and complex process trying to rebalance the economy.
 There might be a slight downside risk in the GDP growth forecast for the year.